-IP TAKE: Grantseekers should highlight how their work directly benefits families if they want a chance at getting grant from O’Neill.
+IP TAKE: Grant seekers should highlight how their work directly benefits families if they want a chance at getting grant from O’Neill.

-The O’Neill Foundation has multiple giving priorities, including mental health and wellness.
 In keeping with its goals, the foundation primarily funds organizations that support communities and families, rather than medical research per se.
 This includes support programs for specific developmental disorders, such as autism.

 Most grants out of O’Neill range from around $15,000 to $50,000.
 The foundation awards project-specific, capacity building and operating support grants.
-To learn more about the types of organizations the O’Neill foundation backs, explore its Grants Made webpage.
+To learn more about the types of organizations the O’Neill foundation supports, explore its Grants Made webpage.